BrcRs/truck-stack-item-optimization/Modelisation.md

 Good news is we have very 'few' variables (arguable), but these are all integers. $\widehat{TI}$ is the fractional solution found by solving the master problem of the Benders decomposition.

 Actually, this might be easier than I thought.
 We can compute beforehand which items are compatible with which trucks, an $O(nm)$ operation (n: nb of items, m: nb of trucks).
 There are at most $n$ trucks, which makes it a $O(n^2)$ operation.
-We then filter $\widehat{TI}$ based on the result to get rid of impossible affectations in $O(n^2)$.
-Then, for each item, we take the truck with the maximum affectation value and replace with 1, the rest of the line becomes 0, in $O(n^2)$.
+We then filter $\widehat{TI}$ based on the result to get rid of impossible assignations in $O(n^2)$.
+Then, for each item, we take the truck with the maximum assignation value and replace with 1, the rest of the line becomes 0, in $O(n^2)$.
 In the worst case, there are some trucks with too many items.
 When that happens, the value of the objective function is penalized in the sub-problems and the optimality cut will guide towards a better solution.

 ## In Summary